drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 # The Review

-This is not a flawless videogame, but it's a damn good one.
+This is not a flawless video game, but it's a damn good one.
 As you read, please keep both of those things in mind.
 When I'm defending the game, I'm also aware that it is flawed.
 Despite pointing out the flaws, I love the overall package.